Basic Quantum Algorithms: How to implement the oracle on a quantum computer

 where $x$ is a $n$-bit string and $i$ is a bit.
 The first register has $n$ qubits and the second register has one qubit.
 If we take $i=0$, the above equation reduces to

-which describes the output of a multiqubit Toffoli gate activated by $x_0$ (and only by $x_0$) when the input is $\ket{x}\ket{0}$.
+which describes the output of a multi-controlled NOT gate activated by $x_0$ (and only by $x_0$) when the input is $\ket{x}\ket{0}$.
 The result of the calculation of $f(x)$ is stored in the second register while the state of the first register remains unchanged.

 For example, the circuit that implements $U_{f}$ in the case $N=8$ and $x_0=6$, that is, $f(110)=1$ and $f(j)=0$ if $j\neq 110$, is

 The first register has three qubits.
 Note that the state of the second register changes from $\ket{0}$ to $\ket{1}$ only if the input to the first register is $\ket{110}$ because 110 activates the three controls and all other 3-bit strings do not.